 • There is no guarantee you can adopt a dog.
 We urge you to apply with other rescues and visit local shelters as well.

 Instructions: 1.
 Copy the text of the application and paste it into an e-mail to firstname.lastname@example.org 2.
 Type in your answers next to the questions right in your e-mail 3.
 Hit send!

 We will be in touch with you as soon as we can.
 Please be patient!

 Application to Adopt

-Do not complete this application until you have read our policy above this application.
-Have you read and do you fully understand and agree to our policy listed above?
+Have you read our policy above and do you fully understand and agree to same?

 Names and ages of all other family members and their ages.

 Please list both your and your spouse's occupation: